AvinashDhillor/100-days-of-code/r3-log.md

 # Round 3 - Started on [June 12, Friday, 2020]

+### Day 72: August 24, 2020

+**Today's Progress:** Learned about core concept of java and various components in it.

+**Thoughts:** Today i learned about some concept that java use and also get to know about heap and stack memory in java.

+### Day 71: August 23, 2020

+**Today's Progress:** Learned about writing user stories and practiced some code.

+**Thoughts:** Today i learned about writing user stories in agile product development and also wrote some user stories.

 ### Day 70: August 22, 2020

 **Today's Progress:** Revised concept of react/redux.